 Row 2: p2 tog dropping only the first loop off the left needle, p2 tog (the first loop of the previous stitch and the next stitch) dropping only the first loop off the needle*.
 Repeat *-* until the end of the row, purl the last loop from the needle.

 Repeat the pattern from row 1 until you have the desired length.
-My scarf has 142 cm, but you can make it longer or shorter by just knitting more or fewer rows.
+My scarf is 142 cm, but you can make it longer or shorter by just knitting more or fewer rows.

 Bind off: k2 tog, *slip the stitch from the right needle to the left needle and k3 tog*.
 Repeat *-* until the end of the row, k2 tog the last two stitches.